 Vitamin E protects your cells.
 Almonds and sunflower seeds have the highest levels of this vitamin.
 2-3 servings a week of either will give you the 15 mg your body needs to stay healthy.

 Folate helps to form new tissue.
 It can also help to prevent birth defects so it is highly recommended for pregnant women.
 400 mcg a day is recommended for expecting mothers, and you can easily get adequate folate from dark leafy greens, fruit, nuts, and dairy.
 If you’re not pregnant, just one serving a week is enough.

 Iron helps your red blood cells form hemoglobin.
 Black beans, dark leafy greens, and lentils contain the highest levels of iron.
 Just one serving a week will give you the recommended 18 mg.

 Vitamin K helps your blood to clot.
 One serving of dark leafy greens a week is all you need to get the necessary 90 mcg and keep your blood healthy.

 When your body receives essential vitamins from natural sources, they are more easily absorbed and you receive a higher benefit then just taking supplements.
 Adding these foods to your weekly meal plan will keep you and your family healthy all year long.

-What foods do you consume regularly to keep your minerals and vitamins up?
+What foods do you consume regularly to get your essential minerals and vitamins?
 Be sure to pin this for later!